 Easy Air Fryer Recipes

 The air fryer has become my new favorite way of enjoying food, in particular veggies.
 The cooking time is reduced in half, the texture crispy and flavor incredible.
 I use my Cosori a lot!

-If you love this Air Fryer Brussel Sprouts with Chipotle Aioli be sure to try my Air Fryer Cauliflower next!
+If you love this Air Fryer Brussels Sprouts with Chipotle Aioli be sure to try my Air Fryer Cauliflower next!

 Want to explore more air fryer recipes?
 Please visit my Air Fryer recipe index right here.